Hello everyone! 🙂

 I went to the ‘Marvel Avengers S.T.A.T.I.O.N.’ interactive exhibit at the St. David’s Shopping Centre in Cardiff that month.
 I also shared my latest reviews on Series 5 of ‘All Creatures Great and Small’ in August.
 My parents and I were getting through the reboot era of ‘All Creatures’ very nicely so far here.

 August was another exciting month for me as I attended the ‘Film & Comic Con Glasgow’.
 I saw Sarah Sutton again that weekend as well as Sophie Aldred and Katy Manning.
 I had a great time, having nice chats with the stars and I even did some sketches with Sarah and Sophie for my blog’s 4th anniversary.

 A crisis occurred as Disney and Sony split for a while from doing more ‘MCU Spider-Man’ movies together.
 This shocked many ‘MCU’ and ‘Spider-Man’ fans.
 Thankfully it was resolved and another ‘MCU Spider-Man’ film is happening.
-Here’s my blog post on ‘The Future of Spider-Man and the MCU’.
+My blog post on ‘The Future of Spider-Man and the MCU’ is included here.

 The ‘Doctor Who Marathon’ kept on in September with me resharing my reviews on new series episodes.
 For this month, it was from ‘Mummy on the Orient Express’ with Peter Capaldi to ‘The Woman Who Fell To Earth’ with Jodie Whittaker.
 I was amazed we were coming to the end of this! 😀